-As said, the guitar is Fender’s own replica one of the 33 replicas of Stevie Ray Vaughan’s original guitar, made in 1983 by Charley’s Guitar Shop in Dallas, Texas.
-Charley’s Guitar Shop made their replicas of this guitar from 2003 with direct input from Rene Martinez, who worked as Stevie’s guitar tech prior to joining Mayer to do the same job for him.
-Initially, 100 guitars were planned, but apparently, Fender stepped in and the production stopped at 33 [reliable source needed].
+Since Charley’s death in 1985, the store continued its business, and around 2003 started working on producing replicas of this guitar, with direct input from Rene Martinez, who worked as Stevie’s guitar tech (of course, prior to joining Mayer to do the same job for him).
+Initially, they planned to make 100 guitars, but according to rumors, Fender stepped in and the production stopped at 33 [reliable source needed].

-Although he was never seen playing one (to our knowledge), it is suspected that John also owns one of the ‘original’ replicas by Charley’s Guitar Shop.
+Although he was never seen playing one, it is suspected that John also owns one of the Charley replicas.
 Since Rene Martinez worked on a number of those replicas himself, and he now happens to be working for John, who again happens to be a fan of Stevie Ray Vaughan, that would be very likely.

 Fender’s Lipstick Stratocaster obviously takes most of its design from a standard Stratocaster model.
 The neck is most likely maple, with a rosewood fretboard.
 The headstock is early 60s style, small in size, and interestingly, with a transition-style logo.

 The pickups in the guitar are based on the vintage Danelectro pickups, most likely Seymour Duncan’s Lipstick Tubes.

 The guitar also has only one tone knob compared to Stratocaster’s two, one volume control, and a hard-tail bridge.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.